rominator1983/completeModInstallationManual/README.md

     # Try different (higher) values if this does not work.
     ["api.alsa.headaroom"] = 128
     ["api.alsa.period-size"] = 128
-    # when doing pw-top you can see a node alsa_playback.fluidsynth with 44kHz/16 Bit.
-With the following two settings this is changed so no resampling occurs.
-    ["audio.rate"] = 48000
-    ["audio.format"] = S24LE
     # This was not needed for me but might be for you
     ["api.alsa.disable-mmap"] = false